mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 We will be using Gitlab for version control on this project.
 By using Gitlab, we can store the files needed for the project online, so the files are backed up online and available to everyone in the team.

 In Gitlab we will be using branches to work on the different parts of the project.
 A branch will be made for each issue in the project.
 Branches are a feature that allows different members of the team to make a separate branch from the master, and store their code.
 This allows everyone to work on their own branch on their own device.
 It also ensures that buggy or unfinished code is not pushed to the master branch.
-When the branch has been completed, it can be merged with the master branch, and any conflicts that arise can be handled.
+When the branch has been completed, it can be merged with the master branch, and any conflicts that arise can be handled when the team next meets up.

 We will also use Issues and Epics to divide the tasks and assign them to each team member.
 This allows us to know exactly what needs to be done, what is being worked on and what is completed.
 It also lets us know who worked on what aspect of the program.